What is it?

-- Palm oil might increase blood clotting.
-Taking palm oil along with medications that slow clotting might reduce the effectiveness of these medications.
+- Palm oil might slow blood clotting.
+Taking palm oil along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Are there interactions with herbs and supplements?

 - Palm oil contains beta-carotene.
-There is some concern that taking beta-carotene supplements along with palm oil might result in too much beta-carotene and an increased risk of harmful side effects.
+Taking beta-carotene supplements along with palm oil might result in too much beta-carotene.

 - Vitamin A

-- Palm oil contains beta-carotene, which is a building block of vitamin A. There is some concern that taking a vitamin A or beta-carotene supplement along with palm oil might result in too much vitamin A and an increased risk of harmful side effects.
+- Palm oil contains beta-carotene, which is a building block of vitamin A. Taking a vitamin A or beta-carotene supplement along with palm oil might result in too much vitamin A.

 Are there interactions with foods?